First ride: Scott 2014 Full Suspension Bikes Lineup

 Chainstay length: 17.6 inches

-Genius LT
+Genius LTScott Genius LT 30 review

 This is it—this is the bike I had been looking forward to.
 Since photos of it trickled out online after Scott’s global launch in Switzerland last month, I had been curious to see how the 27.5 wheels would play with such long suspension travel.